 David Gladstone.
 Mr. Gladstone is a founder of Gladstone Capital Corporation and has been chief executive officer and chairman of the Board of Directors of the Company since its inception.
 Mr. Gladstone is also a founder of our affiliates Gladstone Commercial Corporation (NASDAQ: GOOD), a real estate investment trust, and Gladstone Investment Corporation (NASDAQ: GAIN), an investment company.
 Mr. Gladstone has served as chief executive officer and chairman of the board of directors of Gladstone Commercial since its inception in 2003, and of Gladstone Investment since its inception in 2005.
 Mr. Gladstone is also the founder, chief executive officer and chairman of the board of directors of the Adviser.
 Prior to founding the Company, Mr. Gladstone served as either chairman or vice chairman of the board of directors of American Capital Strategies, a publicly traded leveraged buyout fund and mezzanine debt finance company, from June 1997 to August 2001.
-From 1974 to February 1997, Mr. Gladstone held various positions, including chairman and chief executive officer, with Allied Capital Corporation, Allied Capital Corporation II, Allied Capital Lending and were managers of two private venture capital limited partnerships.
+From 1974 to February 1997, Mr. Gladstone held various positions, including chairman and chief executive officer, with Allied Capital Corporation, Allied Capital Corporation II, Allied Capital Lending Corporation, Allied Capital Commercial Corporation and Allied Capital Advisors Inc. The Allied companies were the largest group of publicly traded mezzanine debt funds and were managers of two private venture capital limited partnerships.
 From 1992 to 1997, Mr. Gladstone served as a director, president and chief executive officer of Business Mortgage Investors, a private mortgage REIT managed by Allied Capital.